MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 If you don’t see the contacts you expect, try the following:

--   Make sure you’ve signed in to Microsoft Teams at least once with the account you’re using on your [!include[pn-hololens](../includes/pn-hololens.md)].
+-   Make sure you’ve signed in to Microsoft [!include[pn-teams](../includes/pn-teams.md)] at least once with the account you’re using on your [!include[pn-hololens](../includes/pn-hololens.md)].

 -   Close and reopen [!include[pn-remote-assist](../includes/pn-remote-assist.md)].

 -   [Restart your HoloLens](https://support.microsoft.com/en-us/help/12642).

-**The Mixed Reality toolbar doesn’t appear on the PC Teams client during a [!include[pn-remote-assist](../includes/pn-remote-assist.md)] call.**
+**The Mixed Reality toolbar doesn’t appear on the PC [!include[pn-teams](../includes/pn-teams.md)] client during a [!include[pn-remote-assist](../includes/pn-remote-assist.md)] call.**

-This might happen if Teams has downloaded a new version of the client in the background but is still running the older version of the app.
+This might happen if [!include[pn-teams](../includes/pn-teams.md)] has downloaded a new version of the client in the background but is still running the older version of the app.
 Restarting your PC will usually fix this issue.